Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 As an energetic and lively breed, German Shorthaired Pointers are prone to a few health problems.
-Pet owners should be aware of potential health problems that might affect their pets so they can recognize signs early.
+Pet owners should be aware of health issues that might affect their pets so they can recognize the signs early.

-In this article, we’ll explore the most common health problems in German Shorthaired Pointers, as well as what you can do to keep your pooch healthy and happy.
+In this article, we’ll explore the most common health problems in German Shorthaired Pointers and what you can do to keep your pup healthy and happy.

 divider-pawThe 5 Health Problems in German Shorthaired Pointers